Hark25/Individual-Project-COSC-310/README.md

 This is a general-purpose ChatBot about retail clothing and accessories.
 ChatBot is able to discuss reviews, complaints, product satisfaction, and suggestions.
 The system has been equipped with a GUI for a cleaner interface and other new systems listed below.

 ## How to compile and run
-Firstly download the repository.
+First download "Main.py", "category.py", "preprocess.py", "response.py", and "subject.py"

 Then run the "Main.py" file.